Kākāpō: Feeding

 The beak of the kākāpō is adapted for grinding food finely.
 For this reason, the kākāpō has a very small gizzard compared to other birds of their size.
-It is entirely herbivorous, eating green shoots, leaf buds, rhizomes and tubers of native plants, as well as seeds, fruits, pollen, moss, fungi and even the sapwood of trees.
+It is entirely herbivorous, eating green shoots, leaf buds, roots, rhizomes and tubers of native plants, as well as seeds, nuts, berries, other fruits, pollen, moss, fungi and even the bark and sapwood of trees.
 A study in 1984 identified 25 plant species as kākāpō food.
 It is specifically fond of the fruit of the rimu tree, and will feed on it exclusively during seasons when it is abundant.
-The kākāpō strips out the nutritious parts of the plant out with its beak, leaving a ball of indigestible fibre.
+The kākāpō strips out the nutritious parts of the plant with its beak, leaving a ball of indigestible fibre.
 These little clumps of plant fibres are a distinctive sign of the presence of the bird.
 The kākāpō is believed to employ bacteria in the fore-gut to ferment and help digest plant matter.

 Kākāpō diet changes according to the season.
 The plants eaten most frequently during the year include some species of Lycopodium ramulosum, Lycopodium fastigium, Schizaea fistulosa, Blechnum minus, Blechnum procerum, Cyathodes juniperina, Dracophyllum longifolium, Olearia colensoi and Thelymitra venosa.
 Individual plants of the same species are often treated differently.
 Kākāpō may forage heavily in certain areas, leaving, on occasion, more than 30 droppings and conspicuous evidence of herbivory.
 These areas, which are mostly dominated by mānuka and yellow silver pine, range from 100 – 5,000 sq. metres (1,076 – 53,820 sq. feet) per individual.

 Preserved coprolites of kākāpō have been studied to obtain information on the historic diet of the bird.
 This research has identified 67 native plant genera previously unrecorded as food sources for kākāpō including native mistletoes as well as Dactylanthus taylorii.